 Again, this is a time to focus on the positives, not the negatives.
 Don't use "scare tactics" to get the response you want.
 Instead, use numbers to show just how helpful life insurance can be.

-Sometimes, having the conversation with a life insurance agent present becomes much easier.
+Sometimes, having a conversation with a life insurance agent present becomes much easier.

 Agents are used to talking to people about life insurance, especially people who aren't sure about it.
 They can offer more information than you can.
 Your family will also see them as a professional and might be more open to hearing the subject from them.